Sammi (dance)

+History

+The dance is named after a young heroine of a legend, Sammi, who was madly in love and used to sing and dance as best as she could for the sake of her love.

 Costume

 The dancers are dressed in bright colored kurtas and full flowing skirts called Ghagra or Lehenga.
 A peculiar silver hair ornament is associated with this dance.

 Performance

 Like Giddha it is danced in a circle.
 The dancers stand in a ring and swing their hands bringing them up from the sides, right in front.
 The refrain of the most popular Sammi song is "Sammi Meri waar..".